ironhack-labs/lab-javascript-basic-algorithms/README.md

 ## Requirements

 - Fork this repo
 - Clone this repo

-- Go to [repl.it](https://repl.it/languages/nodejs) and create an account (or login if you have one)
+- Go to [repl.it](https://repl.it/languages/nodejs) and create an account (or log in if you have one)
 - Create a new reply by clicking on <kbd>+ Create Repl</kbd>
 - Type this in the *Code Editor* (left panel)
   ```javascript
   console.log("I'm ready!");
   ```
 - Press `run ►`
 - If you can see the message in the right side panel, you are really ready!

   ![lab-js-basic-algorithms-replit-ready](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/lab-js-basic-algorithms-replit-ready.png)

 - **When you are done completely, or at any point after the first iteration, copy your code into the `index.js` file and follow the steps for submission.**

 ## Submission